DanOvando/marlin/.github/SUPPORT.md

-# Getting help with mar
+# Getting help with marlin

-Thanks for using mar!
+Thanks for using marlin!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make a reprex